Niklan/niklan.net/web/modules/custom/external_content/README.md

 - **Parsed Source File**: Contains information parsed from Source File.
 It will contain info about Source File, Source File Content and Source File Params.
-- (TODO) **Grouper Plugin**: Grouper plugin is responsible for grouping multiple versions of the same content at the single External Content.
+- **Grouper Plugin**: Grouper plugin is responsible for grouping multiple versions of the same content at the single External Content.
 - (TODO) **External Content**: The DTO object contains information about specific content and its External Content Translations.
 - (TODO) **Loader Plugin**: Loader plugin is responsible for saving External